nerves-networking/vintage_net/README.md

 resolvconf         | Path to `/etc/resolv.conf`
-persistence        | Module for persisting network configurations persistence_dir    | Path to a directory for storing persisted configurations internet_host      | IP address for host to `ping` to check for Internet connectivity regulatory_domain  | ISO 3166-1 alpha-2 country (`00` for global, `US`, etc.)
+persistence        | Module for persisting network configurations persistence_dir    | Path to a directory for storing persisted configurations persistence_secret | A 16-byte secret or an MFA for getting a secret internet_host      | IP address for host to `ping` to check for Internet connectivity regulatory_domain  | ISO 3166-1 alpha-2 country (`00` for global, `US`, etc.)